Mounisha0114/salesforce-training/Week1/day1/README.md

 ## Core Concepts
 # Account
-Represents a company or organization.
+-Represents a company or organization.
 # Contact
-Represents a person associated with an account.
+-Represents a person associated with an account.
 # Opportunity
-Represents a potential sales deal.
+-Represents a potential sales deal.

 ## Business Workflow
 Lead → Contact → Opportunity → Customer